 who indeed bears fruit and yields a hundred or sixty or thirtyfold.”

 - It sounds as if Our Lord speaks in parables so that people will not understand him.
 In fact, he speaks in parables so that he will be better understood.
 Our Lord speaks to his disciples directly and little by little they come to understand who he is, what he is going to do, and what he wants of them.
-In his parables, Our Lord illustrates truths in stories so they can be easily remembered and understood, so they can have an effect on our lives.
+In his parables, Our Lord illustrates truths in stories so these truths can be easily remembered and understood, so these truths can have an effect on our lives.

 - The parable of the sower seems to be describing types of men.
 Don’t we dread the prospect of losing the salvation God offers us through our own negligence?
 Can’t we easily imagine that such men exist?